sehugg/awesome-8bitgamedev/README.md

 # Awesome 8-bit Game Dev

-A curated list of awesome resources for 8-bit retro game development, brought to you by [8bitworkshop](https://8bitworkshop.com/).
+A curated list of awesome resources for 8-bit retro game development.

 ## Table of Contents